Tarrytown Light: 1961–present: Deactivation and preservation

 Around that time the Tappan Zee Bridge was built and opened to traffic.
 One of its piers, with its own set of navigational lights, sat on the shoals which the lighthouse had been designed to warn against, channeling shipping away from them.
 The Coast Guard responded by automating the light and reducing the flashing red lantern from 7000 candlepower to 1500 in 1957.
 The need for the lighthouse was further reduced two years later when the federal government declared all but the hundred feet (30 m) of river bottom around the lighthouse to be surplus property, so that General Motors (GM) could fill in the area between it and the shore in order to expand its Tarrytown Truck Assembly plant, a facility that incorporated the original Stanley Steamer factory built east of the railroad tracks in 1896.
 Two years later, in 1961, the light was decommissioned.

 The lighthouse remained.
 In 1974, the county obtained an easement from GM to build a footpath from nearby Kingsland Point Park to the lighthouse.
 The following year it built the path, and a small bridge, allowing the public to walk from the park to the lighthouse.
 The county also acquired the lighthouse itself, a purchase that was disputed by the Coast Guard at the time of its listing on the National Register.
-Occasionally tours of the building are offered.
+Occasionally tours of the building were offered.

-On June 10, 2015, the lighthouse was re-lighted in a civic ceremony after being re-fitted with a new replica Fresnel lens.